auroraanna/home-manager-config/README.md

 [![built with Nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This repository contains my NixOS desktop configuration files.
+This repository contains my Home Manager configuration files.
 Other than the `*.nix` files you will be able to use all of the files on other operating systems like BSD, macOS or any of the other Linux distributions.

 </div>